DeJong homers, Cards break away in 7th to beat D-Backs 7-1 - WHIZ News

-ST. LOUIS (AP) — Paul DeJong homered to cap a six-run burst in the seventh inning and the St. Louis Cardinals broke away from the Arizona Diamondbacks 7-1 Monday night.
+ST. LOUIS (AP) — Paul DeJong homered to cap a six-run burst in the seventh inning and the St. Louis Cardinals pulled away from the Arizona Diamondbacks 7-1 Monday night.

+“We were able to break through,” said St. Louis manager Mike Shildt, who picked up his 200th career win.

 St. Louis had lost six of seven before beating the team with baseball’s worst record.
 The Diamondbacks, who have won just once on the road since April 25, have lost 22 of 24 overall.